 5. Promotes Detoxification

-If you are doing a liver cleanse, adding aloe vera juice to raw vegetable juices is an excellent way to boost your nutrient intake while supporting a healthy digestive tract.
+If you are doing a juice cleanse or a focused liver cleanse, adding aloe vera juice to raw vegetable juices is a great detox drink — an excellent way to boost your nutrient intake while supporting a healthy digestive tract.

 6. Supports Dental Health